 Honors & Awards

-- Included on the list of “Super Lawyers” for Health Law in New York by Super Lawyers Magazine each year since 2007
+- Included in a list of “Super Lawyers” for Health Law in New York by Super Lawyers Magazine each year since 2007